adammosaad03/adammosaad03/README.md

 I bring in a fusion of strong discipline, extreme focus, and a technical expertise to the programming world.
 My passion lies in not only solving problems, but building Software that will impact others in a significant way and make their live's easier.
 # Technical Skills
 - Languages: HTML, CSS, TypeScript, JavaScript, Java, C#, Python
-- Framework & Libraries: React.js, Node.js, Express.js
+- Framework & Libraries: React.js, Express.js, Spring Boot, .NET, LINQ, Django
-- Databases: PostgreSQL, MongoDB
+- Databases: PostgreSQL, MongoDB, Reddis, Elasticsearch
 - Tools & Platforms: GitHub, Docker, Vercel, Bash, Nano
 # Key Projects